beacon-biosignals/BeaconK8sUtilities.jl/README.md

 Then we can run `./scripts/follow.sh pod_name` from our shell and get a progress bar as we wait for the pod to startup, and then the logs streamed once it is ready.
+(This is just like `kubectl logs -f pod_name` except that we don't have to wait for the pod to be ready first).

 This could be adapted into a whole "launch script" including building a docker image, pushing it to an ECR, launching a pod, and then following along.

-This is facilitated by the Julia-side utilities provided in K8sUtilites.jl.
+Such a script can be facilitated by the Julia-side utilities and preferences provided in K8sUtilites.jl; see the [documentation](https://beacon-biosignals.github.io/K8sUtilities.jl/dev) for more.